Optical Coherence Tomography (OCT) Imaging Systems.

 OCT High-Speed Imaging

-Optical coherence tomography (OCT) is a non-invasive and non-destructive imaging technique that provides a two or three-dimensional in-vivo visualization of tissue structures.
+Optical coherence tomography (OCT) is a non-invasive and non-destructive imaging technique that provides a two or three-dimensional in vivo visualisation of tissue structures.
 Filling a gap between ultrasound’s imaging depth and confocal microscopy’s spatial resolution, OCT has revealed insights in biomedical applications like ophthalmology and laryngology.

 Advancing OCT Technologies

-The newest class of OCT technology is Fourier Domain OCT (FD-OCT), which uses low-coherence interferometry to compare the optical path length delays between a sample and reference light source.
+The newest class of OCT technology is Fourier Domain OCT (FD-OCT).
+This uses low-coherence interferometry to compare the optical path length delays between a sample and a reference light source.
 There are two types of FD-OCT systems — spectral domain (SD-OCT) and swept source (SS-OCT).

 These systems differ in their light sources and detection methods, but both rely on interferometry.
-Interferometry uses the light scattered back due to refractive index variations within a sample and combines it with light that has traveled a fixed reference length.
+Interferometry uses the light scattered back due to refractive index variations within a sample.
+It combines light that has travelled with a fixed reference length.
 An interferometer detects the combined light and the resulting interferogram’s frequency represents the depths of the reflectors in the sample.
 Applying the Fourier transform to the interferogram provides a depth reflectivity profile of the sample at that point.

 To obtain a three-dimensional volume of the sample, the system scans the sample in one direction to generate a two-dimensional cross-section.
-By then scanning in a perpendicular direction, additional cross-sections are obtained and then combined to form a three-dimensional dataset.
+Scanning in a perpendicular direction, additional cross-sections are obtained and then combined to form a three-dimensional dataset.

 Advancements Made Via High-Speed Cameras

-While conventional approaches rely on single-point detectors and galvanometer scanners, the new integrated system eliminates the need for mechanical scanning and streamlines the imaging process.
-An additional advantage, combining high-speed OCT-based systems with newer Phantom Machine Vision cameras provides capabilities like ultra-long record times and real-time image analysis.
+While conventional approaches rely on single-point detectors and galvanometer scanners, the new integrated system eliminates the need for mechanical scanning.
+It also streamlines the imaging process.
+An additional advantage, combining high-speed OCT-based systems with newer Phantom Machine Vision cameras, provides ultra-long record times and real-time image analysis.

 Data acquisition is enhanced to unprecedented speeds by incorporating holographic OCT, which features a swept-source laser on a sensor array.
-In application, researchers have unveiled an advanced, real-time holographic retinal blood flow imaging instrument — powered by a Phantom S710 streaming camera.
-The system enables real-time Doppler image calculations from a continuous stream of high-resolution interferograms while recording at 4,000 frames per second.
+In application, researchers have unveiled an advanced, real-time holographic retinal blood flow imaging instrument.
+All powered by a Phantom S710 streaming camera.
+The system enables real-time Doppler image calculations from a continuous stream of high-resolution interferograms.
+All while recording at 4,000 frames per second.

-Using Fresnel transformation and local principal component analysis filtering, the image rendering process achieves a temporal resolution of 125 rendered frames per second.
+Using Fresnel transformation and local principal component analysis filtering, the image rendering process achieves a temporal resolution of 125 fps.
 These results demonstrate successful real-time imaging of blood flow in iris arteries and veins.
-As a result of the system’s versatility, researchers can identify crucial anatomical landmarks and observe arterial pulse waves and venous flow in vessels of varying sizes.
+As a result of the system’s versatility, researchers can identify crucial anatomical landmarks.
+Such as observing arterial pulse waves and venous flow in vessels of varying sizes.

-Given the ability to integrate Phantom high-speed cameras into interferometry workflows, new, noninvasive medical imaging techniques are possible.
+Given the ability to integrate Phantom high-speed cameras into interferometry workflows.
+This means that new, noninvasive medical imaging techniques are possible.

 Learn more about our machine vision cameras.